saremeskandary/unite-DeFi/contracts/ton/docs/SECURITY_IMPLEMENTATION_SUMMARY.md

 ## Overview

-This document summarizes the security features that have been implemented in the TonFusion HTLC protocol as part of the TON EVM integration checklist.
-All security features have been successfully implemented and tested.
+This document summarizes the security features that are being implemented in the TonFusion HTLC protocol as part of the TON EVM integration checklist.
+Security features are currently in development with 1 out of 9 security tests passing.

 ## ✅ Implemented Security Features